DHZBill/ExercisesInC/reading_questions/thinkos.md

 1) What abstractions do file systems provide?
 Give an example of something that is logically true about files systems but not true of their implementations.

+## File systems is a mapping from the file's name to its content.
+Files are byte-based but mechanically the storage is block-based.

 2) What information do you imagine is stored in an `OpenFileTableEntry`?

+## It should contain pointers that keep track of the address of the file and how much of the file has been read.

 3) What are some of the ways operating systems deal with the relatively slow performance of persistent storage?

+## Block transfers: the processor does 5ms of work on each block to keep the processor busy.
+## Prefetching: start loading additional blocks before they are requested.
+## Buffering: write to disk only once even if you modify the memory several times.
+## Caching: keep a copy of the block in memory for future use.

 4) Suppose your program writes a file and prints a message indicating that it is done writing.
 Then a power cut crashes your computer.
 After you restore power and reboot the computer, you find that the file you wrote is not there.
 What happened?
+## They data I wrote is in the cache, not in the disk, so it is not saved.

 5) Can you think of one advantage of a File Allocation Table over a UNIX inode?
 Or an advantage of a inode over a FAT?

+## FAT enables larger file sizes, because it is not fixed.
+But when you try to read the end of a file, you might have to follow the linked list.

 6) What is overhead?
 What is fragmentation?

+## Overhead is the data structure used by the allocator.
+It should be small to leave space for data.
+## Fragmentation is the unused space from unused blocks or partially used blocks.
 7) Why is the "everything is a file" principle a good idea?
 Why might it be a bad idea?

+## It is a good idea because it makes programming easier, since programmers only need to learn one API, and it also makes programs versatile.
+But it can be a bad idea because the system might contain data types other than file, and sending information can go wrong.
 If you would like to learn more about file systems, a good next step is to learn about journaling file systems.
 Start with [this Wikipedia article](https://en.wikipedia.org/wiki/Journaling_file_system), then [Anatomy of Linux Journaling File Systems](http://www.ibm.com/developerworks/library/l-journaling-filesystems/index.html).